 Abstract:

-Deep convolutional neural networks show strong similarities to the architecture of the ventral stream; but they typically disregard the temporal dynamics experimentally observed in the visual system.
+Deep convolutional neural networks (DNNs) show strong similarities to the primate ventral stream in terms the hierarchical organization of representations; however, DNNs typically disregard the temporal dynamics experimentally observed.
 For instance, alpha oscillations dominate the dynamics of the human visual cortex; yet oscillations are rarely considered in ANNs.
-We propose a neural network that embraces oscillatory dynamics, to convert spatial information into a temporal code.
+We propose a neural network that embraces oscillatory dynamics with the computational purpose of converting spatial information into a temporal code.
 The network was trained to classify three letters in four quadrants.
-Post-training, we added semi-realistic temporal dynamics to the hidden layer, introducing relaxation and pulsed inhibition mimicking neuronal alpha oscillations.
-The relaxation ensured non-sustained activation, that could be entrained to the rhythmic inhibition.
-The trained network correctly classified individual letters but showed high uncertainty when presented with two stimuli, indicating the bottleneck problem.
-When introducing pulsed inhibition, the output nodes activated sequentially, generating a temporal code.
-Our model provides a novel approach for implementing multiplexing in ANNs.
+Post-training, we introduced semi-realistic temporal dynamics to the hidden layer, introducing relaxation and pulsed inhibition mimicking neuronal alpha oscillations.
+The relaxation ensured non-sustained activation.
+With-out the oscillatory dynamics, the trained network correctly classified individual letters but showed high uncertainty when presented with two stimuli, elucidating a bottleneck problem.
+When introducing pulsed oscillatory alpha inhibition, the classified output of the two stimuli activated sequentially, generating a temporal code.
+Our model provides a novel approach for implementing multiplexing in ANNs embracing physiologically temporal dynamics.
 Future work will expand to larger networks and constraining the dynamics based on neural recordings.

 Keywords: Neural networks; Neuronal oscillations; Temporal dynamics; Inhibition; Multiplexing

 Deep convolutional neural networks have had enormous success in solving a wide range of computer vision problems (Krizhevsky et al., 2012; LeCun and Bengio, 1995; Voulodimos et al., 2018).
-Originally inspired by the receptive fields of neurons in visual cortex, the activations in these networks have been repeatedly shown to correspond strongly to MEG and fMRI recordings of the visual ventral stream of the human brain (Cichy et al., 2017, 2016; Guclu and van Gerven, 2015) and the non-human primate brain (Kriegeskorte, 2015; Marques et al., 2021; Schrimpf et al., 2020; Yamins et al., 2014; Yamins and DiCarlo, 2016).
-While alpha oscillations (8-12 Hz) are strongly modulated in visual tasks, the dynamics observed in electrophysiological recordings are typically related to static networks, and often collapse over time (Kuzovkin et al., 2018; Reddy et al., 2021).
+Originally inspired by the receptive fields of neurons in visual cortex, the hierarchically organized representations emerging in these networks have been repeatedly shown to correspond strongly to those identified from human MEG and fMRI recordings of the visual ventral stream (Cichy et al., 2017, 2016; Guclu and van Gerven, 2015) and the non-human primate brain (Kriegeskorte, 2015; Marques et al., 2021; Schrimpf et al., 2020; Yamins et al., 2014; Yamins and DiCarlo, 2016).
+While alpha oscillations (8-12 Hz) are strongly modulated in visual tasks, the temporal dynamics observed in electrophysiological recordings are typically not used to inform DNNs (Kuzovkin et al., 2018; Reddy et al., 2021).

-Here, we propose a network that embraces oscillatory dynamics in the hidden layer activations.
-Using relaxation dynamics and pulsed inhibition, the networks segments simultaneously presented inputs in time, reading out the inputs as a temporal code.
+Here, we propose a DNN that embraces oscillatory dynamics.
+Using relaxation dynamics and oscillatory pulsed inhibition, the networks segments simultaneously presented inputs in time, organizing competing inputs in a temporal code.

 Methods